A multi-part series on challenges and solutions to better medication adherence

-A usual source of services and continuity of care is correlated with improved health outcomes, reduced costs, better patient satisfaction, and less disparities according to Healthy People 2020.
-The quality of care over time is enhanced by ongoing cooperative relationships between patients and their physician-led healthcare team that’s familiar with those patients’ specific history and health behavior.
+A usual source of services and continuity of care is correlated with improved health outcomes, reduced costs, better patient satisfaction, and fewer disparities, according to Healthy People 2020 by the Agency for Healthcare Research and Quality (AHRQ), part of the U.S. Dept. of Health & Human Services.
+The quality of care over time and its health benefits are improved by ongoing cooperative relationships between patients and their physician-led healthcare team, who are familiar with those patients’ specific history and health behavior.

-The timely delivery of care and treatment when needed can reduce morbidity and mortality, and is dependent on both the healthcare system and patient ability.
-Also, studies show certain conditions such as chronic pain, mental health and HIV can come with stigmas which are barriers to timely access to treatment.
+Uncovering and overcoming stigmas —The timely delivery of care and treatment when needed can reduce morbidity and mortality, and is dependent on both the healthcare system and patient ability.
+Also, studies show certain conditions such as chronic pain, mental health and HIV can come with stigmas which can be barriers to timely access to treatment.
 These stigmas can stem from both provider or patient actions and reactions to associated perceptions.
+It’s important to uncover a patient’s perceived stigmas regarding their conditions, through medication consults, so they can be addressed.

-The healthcare workforce can affect access to care and medication adherence through the lack of provider or facility availability.
-The National Rural Health Association reports that the primary care physician-to-patient ratio in urban areas is 53.3 physicians per 100,000 as opposed to 39.8 physicians per 100,000 in rural areas, illustrating a regional disparity and a potential overall barrier to availability.
+Workforce — The healthcare workforce can affect access to care and good medication adherence through a lack of provider or facility availability.
+The National Rural Health Association reports that the primary care physician-to-patient ratio in urban areas is 53.3 physicians per 100,000, as opposed to 39.8 physicians per 100,000 in rural areas.
+This access-to-care gap illustrates a regional disparity that can cause a potential overall barrier to care in general…and both care coordination and optimum medication adherence in particular.

 How pharmacists can identify access as an adherence barrier

-Pharmacists should be aware of the potential barriers to access of their patient population by becoming familiar with regional statistics regarding the number of providers — both primary and throughout the specialties — as well as healthcare facilities and pharmacies in their locality.
-Additionally, examination of the patient profile and medication records can reveal lack of insurance, prescriptions from multiple prescribers, and medication transfers between pharmacies that can signal a potential gap in care continuity or a coverage barrier.
+Pharmacists should be aware of the potential barriers to access of their patient population by becoming familiar with those regional statistics about the number of providers — both primary and across specialties pertinent to their medical condition — as well as healthcare facilities and pharmacies in their area.
+In addition, examination of the patient profile and medication records can reveal lack of insurance, prescriptions from multiple prescribers, and medication transfers between pharmacies that can signal a potential gap in care continuity or a coverage barrier.

-Coverage — For patients without insurance coverage or who have limited coverage, pharmacists can create and provide resource documents listing federal or nonprofit assistance programs, prescription discount cards, pharmaceutical company prescription programs, and prescription coupons.
+Coverage — For patients without insurance coverage or who have limited coverage, pharmacists can create and provide resource documents listing federal or nonprofit assistance programs, prescription discount cards, pharmaceutical company or other sponsored prescription programs, and prescription coupons.
+(While Medicare recipients aren’t eligible for pharma-sponsored discount programs, other organizations do offer some eligible programs.
+Of course, there are also subsidy or discount programs such as GoodRx available.
+See “6 Ways to Get Help with Prescription Costs” on Medicare.gov.)

 Pharmacists can actively participate in the continuity of care in a clinical setting by performing medication reconciliation, hospital discharge follow-up with the patient and provider, and coordination between the hospital and dispensing community pharmacy to optimize post-emergency treatments.
 A community pharmacist can offer patients medication-list templates to complete and take between providers, as these dispensing pharmacists develop ongoing relationships with their patients and, hopefully, coordinate with prescribing emergent and primary care physicians.

-Timeliness and workforce — Access to care regarding both workforce and timeliness can be addressed through telehealth services from physicians, nurses and pharmacists.
-These services can be highly effective in filling in the gaps where there are few physicians — such as a rural area — enabling long-distance but personal provider contact across a broader population.
+Telehealth delivers timely services — Whether it be from lack of transportation to an office backlog due to workforce shortages, telehealth services from physicians, nurses and pharmacists can tear down many access barriers.
+These services can be highly effective in filling in the gaps where there are few physicians — such as a rural area — by enabling long-distance but personal provider contact across a broader population.

-Telehealth additionally reduces patient barriers that can make in-office appointments difficult due to time burdens, lack of transportation or childcare issues.
-It is also extremely effective in pandemic times such as these, with offices accepting fewer appointments and with patients who may be fearful of in-person medical care unless it’s essential.
+Telehealth also reduces patient barriers that can make in-office appointments difficult due to time burdens, lack of transportation or caregiver issues for children or other family members such as an infirm parent or spouse.
+It’s also extremely effective in pandemic times such as the past year-plus, when offices have accepted fewer appointments and with patients who may be fearful of in-person medical care unless it’s essential.

 Collaborative agreements between physicians and pharmacists for pharmacist-led telehealth appointments, such as those provided by RxLive clinical pharmacists, enable physicians to provide more-extensive treatment monitoring to promote medication adherence, increased access, and positive health outcomes.

-Pharmacy implementation of timely prescription delivery is another effective measure to address access and timeliness by enabling prescriptions to reach patients without delays.
-Mail-order services or courier medication delivery eliminates patients’ inability to pick up their medications due to time or transportation issues or from another a perceived burden.
+Prescription delivery to your door — Home delivery of prescriptions and other medical supplies is another effective way to address access and timeliness by enabling these essentials to reach patients without unnecessary delays.
+Mail-order or courier medication delivery services — one or the other offered by many insurance programs, local pharmacies or even services such as Amazon Pharmacy — help eliminate patients’ inability to pick up their medications due to time or transportation issues or from another a perceived access impediment.

 Summary: Access critical to optimal outcomes

-Medication adherence can be dramatically impacted by access to care, comprised of coverage, services, timeliness and workforce.
-Pharmacists should be aware of local and regional information about available healthcare providers, hospitals, clinics, support programs and prescription-delivery services to help identify and offer expert advice regarding the potential access barriers their patient population could face.
+Pharmacists are typically well-informed of pertinent local and regional information about available healthcare providers, hospitals, clinics, support programs and prescription-delivery services to help identify and offer expert advice regarding the potential access barriers their patient population could face.

-As with virtually any other aspect of delivering healthcare, collaboration, communication and cooperation are critical to optimize options.
-In this case, primary care physicians who provide pharmacist-led telehealth services for medication regimen management, counseling, follow-ups and adherence monitoring can make a significant impact on patient health, finances, convenience and satisfaction while also addressing the other buckets of non-adherence.
+As with virtually any other aspect of delivering healthcare, the three Cs — collaboration, communication and cooperation — are critical to uncovering a patient’s real or perceived barriers, overcoming them and thus optimizing options.
+Here, primary-care physicians who provide pharmacist-led telehealth services for medication regimen management, counseling, follow-ups and adherence monitoring can make a significant impact on patient health, finances, convenience and satisfaction while also addressing the other buckets of non-adherence.